This Paleo & SCD pie crust is perfect for many different kinds of pies from open-faced fruit pies to chicken pot pies for the whole family.

-About 4 years ago, I was diagnosed with an auto-immune disease called Ulcerative Colitis.
-When I was first diagnosed I was handed a large amount of pills and told that I needed to take those everyday for the rest of my life, three times a day.
+I started experimenting with paleo and SCD recipes when I was diagnosed with an auto-immune disease called Ulcerative Colitis.
+When I was first diagnosed I was handed a large number of pills and told that I needed to take those for the rest of my life.
+Three times a day.

 Add all of your dry ingredients together in a bowl.
-Mix the ingredients together and set it aside.
+Mix the ingredients together and set them aside.

 This page on Amazon makes me drool, seriously I could fill up twenty kitchens with my favorite items.

 It can be hard to find ingredients that are SCD-safe as you need to be sure there are no additives in your products because even if something says it is just cinnamon, it may not be.